hashicorp/packer/website/source/docs/post-processors/shell-local.html.md

    Linux feature enabled, and would like to invoke a bash script rather than invoking a Cmd script, you'll need to set this flag to true; it tells Packer to use the linux subsystem path for your script rather than the Windows path.
    (e.g. /mnt/c/path/to/your/file instead of C:/path/to/your/file).
+Please see
+   the example below for more guidance on how to use this feature.
+If you are not on a Windows host, or you do not intend to use the shell-local post-processor to run a bash script, please ignore this option.

 ## Execute Command